Welcome to PHIDIAS!

 The Pathogen-Host Interaction Data Integration and Analysis System (PHIDIAS) is a web-based module system and centralized resource for biomedical researchers to investigate integrated genome sequences, curated literature information, and gene expression data related to pathogen-host interactions (PHI, also called host-pathogen interactions or HPI) for pathogens with high priority in public health and biological defense.
 Infectious diseases remain among the most common and fatal of diseases.
 According to estimations of the World Health Organization, infectious diseases caused 14.7 million deaths in 2001, accounting for 26% of the total global mortality.
 Infectious disease is the result of an interactive relationship between a pathogen and its host.
 Integration and analysis of various data related to pathogens and pathogen-host interactions will yield a better understanding of and means for the control of infectious diseases induced by pathogens.
 PHIDIAS is aimed at organizing and elucidating the fundamental PHI insights.

 Phidias was a great Greek sculptor and architect in the 5th Century B.C.
 It was said that Phidias alone had seen the exact images of the gods.
 He established forever image conceptions of Zeus in the Statue of Zeus at Olympia and Athena in the Parthenon.
-It is our wish that PHIDIAS will help us to elucidate the fundamental mechanisms beyond the intimate interactions between pathogens and hosts.
+It is our wish that like Phidias who achieved his greatness in his career, PHIDIAS will help us to elucidate the fundamental mechanisms beyond the intimate interactions between pathogens and hosts.